awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-defaults.md

 Single\-instance, cluster

 ## Recommended default values<a name="rabbitmq-defaults-values"></a>

+**Note**
+The `max-length` and `max-queue` default limits are tested and evaluated based on an average message size of 5 kB\.
+If your messages are significantly larger than 5 kB, you will need to adjust and reduce the `max-length` and `max-queue` limits\.

 The following table lists the default limit values for a newly created broker\.
 Amazon MQ applies these values according to the broker's instance type and deployment mode\.